novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 ---

-The first thing that comes out of Choi Sun-hwa's mouth is her own name.
+The first thing that comes out of Choi Sun-hwa's mouth is his own name.

 "Hey, Lee Hyun-woo."